joshkitt/cloud-certification/aws/aws-csaa.md

 Can only encrypt up to 4KB of data per call
 - If need more than that use ENVELOPE Encyprtion

-# CloudHSM
+### CloudHSM
-physical hardware device, encryption, for complex cryptographic needs
+Physical hardware device, encryption, for complex cryptographic needs

-# WAF & Shield
+### WAF & Shield
+AWS WAF - protects your app from common exploits (SQL injection, etc.)

 AWS Shield - provides detection and mitigation of DDoS attacks

-AWS WAF - protects your app from common exploits (SQL injection, etc.)

-Can store credentials

 # Migration and Transfer
-## Snowball
+### Snowball
 AWS Snowball - service to physically migrate petabytes of data AWS Snowmobile - service to physically migrate exabyte scale data onto AWS